LEXR Legal BlogBlog / Startups

 Under an ESOP, employees have the opportunity to become co-owners of the company.
 This can have a special motivating effect on the participants.
 Employees can participate in the shareholders’ meeting, have a say in who is elected to the board of directors and vote on important business matters.
 In addition, the tax burden in case of an exit or dividends is lower than under a PSOP.
 On the other hand, the setup and implementation is comparatively complex.
 For example, the pool of shares available to employees consists either of so-called conditional share capital or shares held by the company itself (treasury shares).

-To help you decide which form of employee participation is right for your start-up, we have created a decision tree that can be accessed here
+To help you decide which form of employee participation is right for your startup, we have created a decision tree that can be accessed here.

 This series has been created in collaboration with Jana Nevrlka from Cofounding.
 The abbreviated version is posted here.